JustinKhoh/Arborist-Report-from-Excel-to-Word-/README.txt

 Part 1: Convert all rows into individual Word docx Part 2: Append all Word docx into 1 Word file

+There is a sample "Tree.xlsx" file and "Photos" folder for a trial run.
+Missing photos are intentional to test the code
 #################################################################################################
 The code is done purely on python an requires the installation of several libraries for it to work.
 (if on windows machine)